f5devcentral/f5-big-iq-lab/docs/startup.rst

 .. _Locust: https://locust.io

-Once you are ready to start your BIG-IQ journey, go back to the `BIG-IQ test drive page`_ and start wth the first Hands-On Lab.
+Once you are ready to start your BIG-IQ journey, go back to the `BIG-IQ Test Drive Labs`_ and start with the first Hands-On Lab.

+If you are not following the BIG-IQ Test Drive labs, there are more labs to look at under `BIG-IQ All Labs`_.

-.. _BIG-IQ test drive page: ./bigiqtestdrive.html#hands-on-labs
+.. _BIG-IQ Test Drive Labs: ./bigiqtestdrive.html#hands-on-labs
+.. _BIG-IQ All Labs: ./balllabs.html#hands-on-labs